Doctor of Philosophy candidate

 Doctoral study was the obvious next step for his career, says Stenly Hely Sajow, a medical doctor who specialises in disaster management.

-“I have more than 14 years of experience in the fields of international development and disaster management.
-Throughout my career, I’ve managed the provision of life-saving maternal reproductive health interventions during disasters across Africa, Asia and the Pacific region.
-I’ve worked for UNFPA, UNICEF and UNHCR, as well as non-governmental organisations and the Red Cross.
+“I have more than 14 years of experience in the fields of international development and humanitarian settings.
+Throughout my career, I’ve managed the provision of life-saving maternal reproductive health interventions during disasters across Africa, Asia and the Pacific regions.
+I’ve worked for UNFPA, UNICEF, IOM and UNHCR, as well as non-governmental organisations and the Red Cross.

 “These experiences sparked my interest in doctoral study as I wanted to develop a better understanding of how disaster-prone countries respond to disasters, particularly when it comes to meeting the maternal reproductive health needs of pregnant women during crises.”

 AUT stood out when it came to choosing where to complete his PhD, says Stenly who came to AUT as an international student from Indonesia.